IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_anomaly_detection.md

 ## Upload and Start the Anomaly Detection Unsupervised Notebook
 <a name="AD_notebook"></a>

 1. Upload or open the Anomaly Detection template notebook to your Project.
-Use the steps from the previous exercise [Add Notebook From File to a Watson Studio Project](setup_watson_studio.md)  Rename the notebook template by prepending your initials to the template.
+Use the steps from the previous exercise [Add Notebook From File to a Watson Studio Project](setup_watson_studio.md)  If you are using a shared project, rename the notebook template by prepending your initials to the template.
+If this is done, ensure any paths or file names within the notebook are updated as well.
 If you already have uploaded the notebook, open it with Watson Studio.
 Select the `3_PMI - Anomaly Detection -UnSupervised-HPU.ipynb` notebook template.

 2. Open the notebook.
 Click on the `pencil` icon next to your notebook